SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 *Update here (1.1)!
 Rage and Loyalty bars could be effected negatively or positively due to your involvement in a* *triad gang (rivals, allie etc)*

 *Update here (1.2)!
 Stealth Mode for raids until the warehpuse/temple added.
-NPC relationships added!*
+NPC relationships added!
+Choosing color of item* *bought with gold for ingame cash added!*

 - **THREAD STARTS HERE!**